 All awards are reimbursement to be paid after completion of the facility or purchase of the equipment.
 Award recipients will submit reimbursement payment paperwork according to processing guidelines provided after the awards are announced.
 Hennepin County will reimburse the local government unit once this paperwork is processed.

 If a facility grant application includes in-kind donations of materials or labor, please list the full retail value of the in-kind donation in both the project budget and the local matching funds sections.
 In the local matching funds section, note which funds are in-kind donations.
-The maximum grant amount for each project is the project budget minus the local matching funds.
-In-kind donations are counted as 50% requested funds and 50% local matching funds for the match ratio score only.

-A local government unit (LGU) - a city, public school district, or park district - may submit an application for a facility that is located on private land on the behalf of a private entity, such as a charter school, private school or other non-profit organization, that will operate the facility.
+A local government unit (LGU) - a city, public school district, or park district - may submit an application for a facility that is located on private land on the behalf of a private entity, such as a charter school, private school or other non-profit organization that will operate the facility.
 The County Board resolution establishing the Hennepin Youth Sports Program grants does not require a project to be owned by a LGU or to be on public property.
 The resolution does however require that the applicant be a LGU.